 Recently, increasing attention to data quality has led to the adoption of various commonplace data filtering practices within NLP, whereby noisy web-scale data is distilled into a more salient signal for LM pretraining.
 Wikipedia has often been employed as a `high quality' reference in this process \citep[\textit{e.g.,}][]{wenzek-etal-2020-ccnet}, largely due to its encyclopaedic domain and culture of rigorous community moderation.
 However, the assumption of Wikipedia's inherent `high quality' --- though generally reliable for English and select high-resource languages --- is now increasingly being challenged in the multilingual setting \cite{kreutzer-etal-2022-quality}.
-Indeed, it has been found that Wikipedias for lower-resourced languages can contain unnatural, inorganic text written, often machine generated, and other noise, which can be incomprehensible to native speakers \cite{alabi-etal-2020-massive, lent2024creoleval}.
-As a result, poor data quality for such languages leads to degrading performance and untrustworthy models, ultimately providing unusable technologies for speakers \cite{held2023materiallenscolonialitynlp, nicholas2023losttranslationlargelanguage, durmus2024measuringrepresentationsubjectiveglobal}.
+Indeed, it has been found that Wikipedias for certain lower-resourced languages can contain unnatural, inorganic, and machine-translated text, among other noise, which can be incomprehensible to native speakers \cite{alabi-etal-2020-massive, lent2024creoleval}.
+As a result, poor data quality for such languages typically leads to poor performance and untrustworthy models, ultimately providing unusable technologies for speakers \cite{held2023materiallenscolonialitynlp, nicholas2023losttranslationlargelanguage, durmus2024measuringrepresentationsubjectiveglobal}.